boyer-nicolas/ombrage-bun-api/packages/examples/basic/README.md

 - Test error handling and validation scenarios
 - Verify OpenAPI documentation is served correctly

-This demonstrates a complete testing strategy for APIs built with the Ombrage framework.
+This demonstrates a complete testing strategy for APIs built with the Koritsu framework.

-This example shows how the `ombrage-bun-api` library provides a clean, type-safe way to build APIs with minimal boilerplate while automatically generating comprehensive documentation.
+This example shows how the `koritsu` library provides a clean, type-safe way to build APIs with minimal boilerplate while automatically generating comprehensive documentation.